AEGISnetInc/WildFHIR/ig/input/pagecontent/OperationDefinition-wildfhirce-operation-patient-purge-notes.md

+**WARNING** This operation purges ALL data for the specified Patient in the WildFHIR data repository and cannot be undone.
+Please use with caution.
+{:.dragon}

-The operation can be invoked using the GET Syntax as all parameters are primitive types:
+The operation can be invoked using the GET Syntax if the complex type parameter is omitted:

 `GET [base]/Patient/[id]/$purge?{parameters}`